David Peralta Player Props: Dodgers vs. Orioles

-On Monday, David Peralta (.242 batting average in his past 10 games, with a double, two home runs, a walk and five RBI) and the Los Angeles Dodgers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+On Tuesday, David Peralta (hitting .188 in his past 10 games) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
 First pitch is at 7:05 PM ET.

 David Peralta Game Info & Props vs. the Orioles